Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/112_two a half gamers - Junes Journey A party to die for - The power of community-driven content in gaming Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - Junes Journey A party to die for - The power of community-driven content in gaming  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - June's Journey: A party to die for - The power of community-driven content in gaming! – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/junes-journey_8237f4a3.jpg)